-Salt Water Therapy gradually introduces men to the sea.
-Through careful instruction and patient leadership, our Salt Water Therapist, Jack Newkirk, teaches men how to safely and comfortably enjoy the ocean and the basics of surfing.
+Adventure Therapy gradually introduces participants to the ocean.
+Through careful instruction and patient leadership, Benjamin Bradley - CADC-II, teaches men how to safely and comfortably enjoy the ocean and the basics of surfing.
 While learning to surf can be tremendous fun, the primary focus of this work is coming to experience the profound peace of surrendering oneself to the overwhelming power of the sea, to understand our place in a greater natural ecosystem, and to become less focused on one's self and more connected to nature and others.
 The program also encourages men to help one another learn, a process that helps people redevelop trust, rekindle self-worth and form true friendship.

 Days at nearby Santa Monica or Venice Beach can include ocean front meditation practice, group discussion, surf lessons, and generally having a fun and relaxing experience with peers and friends.

 Anyone with a little time under their belt will tell you that living sober is moment to moment—focusing on the present, on living life in the here and now, and getting into action.
 At Sea Change, jiu-jitsu allows clients to get into action in a way that’s both challenging and cathartic.